 – herbal beauty : learn about and use plants and herbs to make your own plant-based beauty products –

-and that’s just the tip of the iceberg! click here for a full listing of wildcraft studio school’s 2014 class offerings, including building your own outdoor bread oven, knife and bow making, more seasonally geared herbal medicine classes, an entire ayurveda series and much more. maybe i’ll see you in class!
+That’s just the tip of the iceberg!
+Click here for a full listing of Wildcraft Studio School’s 2014 classes, including building your own outdoor bread oven, knife and bow making, more seasonally geared herbal medicine classes, an entire ayurveda series and much more.
+Maybe I’ll see you in class!